 We employ over three hundred people at the factory in Christchurch, New Zealand from engineering, machining & assembly, administration, marketing, finance and more.

-We are currently seeking an experienced CNC Machinist to join our team on a fixed-term basis.
+We are currently seeking an experienced CNC Machinist to join our team.
 Successful candidates will have proven experience setting and operating CNC machines and will be available to work on any shift.

 What you'll do: